Company: iolo technologies, Los Angeles, CA

 product, the #1 best-selling (according to NPD Reports) and

-with a multitude of proprietary technologies developed in-house by iolo, was
+with a multitude of proprietary technologies developed in-house by iolo and

-recently crowned Product of the Year by PC Magazine as the “stacked king of the
+recently crowned Product of the Year by Government Computer News as the “crème

 further expanded operations worldwide, while being celebrated as one of the Best

-11) Actively advocated green and environmentally conscientious campaigns,
+9) Actively advocated green and environmentally conscientious campaigns.
+82

-donating its software to numerous non-profit materials reuse organizations.
+copies of its software to non-profit materials reuse organizations to both help

 it always has, on its own organic growth and self-driven revenue to fund